 Defines if parallel editing of a ticket by different engineers should be possible.

-Default is "true". "false": Previous way of handling changes when editing a ticket.
+"false": Previous way of handling changes when editing a ticket.
 If the ticket has been changed in the meantime, the current engineer will not be able to submit his changes without being forced to reload the page before submitting.